josherrickson/stata2/stata_markdown/05-regression.md

 `region`.
 As before, be sure to handle [categorical variables](#categorical-variables-and-interactions) appropriately.

 1. Does the model [fit well](#logistic-goodness-of-fit)?
 Does the model classify well?
-2. Ignoring any issues with model fit, [what predicts](#fitting-the-logistic-model) higher odds of having diabetes?
+2. What predicts higher odds of having diabetes?